Jan's Top Ten List of Books on Human-Computer Interaction

 So that's my current top 10 list.
-When I come across an outstanding new title, I tend to kick off another one that has become dated or is the least crucial if missed.
+When I come across an outstanding new title, I tend to kick off another one that I consider the least crucial if missed.
 I figure it's more important to restrict myself to those books I think are really outstanding than bother you with additional titles that don't really have that special something.
 Or, as Nietzsche put it:

-"What good is a book if reading it doesn't carry me beyond every other book I have ever read before?"
+"What good is a book if reading it doesn't carry me beyond every other book I read before?"